ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 In our case this means that we want our RPI device to be connected to AWS Iot whenever it is up and running and has internet connectivity.
 Of course the communication between our RPI and the AWS cloud has to be secured.
 AWS Iot uses authentication and authorization workflow by using certificates that you issue from AWS Iot and upload to your edge device.
-The RPI at the ghelamco Arena is treated as an edge device in our project.
+We treat our RPI as an edge device in this project.

 Authentication works based on the certificates that the edge device presents to AWS IoT.
-Once the certificate authentication is successfull, AWS Iot checks which policies are attached to those certificates to grant it specific authorizations within the AWS cloud.
+Once the certificate authentication is successful, AWS Iot checks which policies got attached to those certificates to grant it specific authorizations within the AWS cloud.

 ###### Authentication: certificates
 When you add a new edge device in AWS IOT it is called "a thing".